 - The truck’s suspension springs are compressed.
 If a truck bounces when it’s carrying a load, it means that it is within weight restrictions.
 However, if the suspension springs on the wheels are compressed, then the truck has been overloaded.

-If you or a loved one has been involved in an accident with an overloaded truck, contact Harris Law Firm PLLC and request a free consultation with our Greenville MS truck accident lawyer today.
+If you or a loved one has been involved in an accident with an overloaded truck, contact Harris Law Firm PLLC and request a free consultation with our Mississippi & Arkansas truck accident lawyer today. you can also call us at 877-714-4171.